INFO-201-Fall-2023/final-project-repositories-namhngu/README.md

 * Any policies that help sustain businesses during the economic shutdown have a very high return for the economy

 [Businesses Must Accept ‘COVID-stasis’ and Adapt for the Future of Work](https://www.usnews.com/opinion/articles/2023-03-28/businesses-must-accept-covid-stasis-and-adapt-for-the-future-of-work)
-* Human behavior is resistant to change, once people were forced to work remotely, reverting back to a primarily in person work environment became very difficult, companies that betted against this are suffering now
+* Human behavior is resistant to change, once people were forced to work remotely, reverting back to a primarily in person work environment became very difficult, companies that betted against this are suffering now.
+Small businesses don't benefit from the shift to online work.
-* Companies that have pivoted into the remote environment early in the pandemic have reaped many rewards, catering to the new social distancing demands
+* Companies that have pivoted into the remote environment early in the pandemic have reaped many rewards, catering to the new social distancing demands.
+Article focused primarily on bigger companies while we will observe the changes to small businesses

 [Tracking the COVID-19 Economy’s Effects on Food, Housing, and Employment Hardships](https://www.cbpp.org/research/poverty-and-inequality/tracking-the-covid-19-economys-effects-on-food-housing-and#:~:text=The%20majority%20of%20jobs%20lost,to%20Labor%20Department%20employment%20data.)
-* A large portion of jobs displaced due to the pandemic had lower wages, whereas high wage jobs were barely affected (national average)
+* A large portion of jobs displaced due to the pandemic had lower wages, whereas high wage jobs were barely affected (national average).
-* Generally, traditionally red states have been the most affected in the following areas: food acquisition difficulty, being caught up on rent, covering household expenses, and employment
+* Generally, traditionally red states have been the most affected in the following areas: food acquisition difficulty, being caught up on rent, covering household expenses, and employment.
+We will look specifically into right-leaning sreas of Washington to see how small businesses fared instead of individuals

 [COVID-19 Policy Differences across US States: Shutdowns, Reopening, and Mask Mandates](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7766317/)
 * A rise in daily cases have pushed states to impose border restrictions or shutdowns but has no effect on decisions to enforce a mask mandate, let it be noted that mask mandates were statistically more effective in reducing cases than state border shutdowns
-* Reopening borders was a response to the rise in unemployment whereas mask mandate implementations had a correlation with the political alignment of states
+* Reopening borders was a response to the rise in unemployment whereas mask mandate implementations had a correlation with the political alignment of states.
+These differing policies affected their small businesses accordingly.
+We will observe the implications of policies rather than the policies themselves.

 [Tourism-dependent economies are among those harmed the most by the pandemic](https://www.imf.org/en/Publications/fandd/issues/2020/12/impact-of-the-pandemic-on-tourism-behsudi)
-* The restriction on travel due to the pandemic has severely impacted the tourism industry in many countries
+* The restriction on travel due to the pandemic has severely impacted the tourism industry in many countries.
+This reduced the tourism in many big cities like Seattle, hurting the small businesses there
 * The crisis in the tourism industry and travel and hospitality sectors has driven less developed countries to invest more into different areas of their economy